hms-dbmi/hail-on-AWS-spot-instances/README.md

 ## IMPORTANT: Software requirements

-This tool requires the following programs to be previously installed in your computer:
+This tool requires the following programs to be previously installed in your computer (see details in section **Before getting started**):
 * Python3, pip and some additional python libraries
 * Amazon's `Command Line Interface (CLI)` utility